Wabinab/Xenoblade-Chronicles-3-The-Book/src/34_joran.md

 Sena excitedly seconded, "Me too!"

 Corne island has some grassy fields and short slope.
-On the upper area were some pillars of rocks and weird-growing plants shaping like cocoon, and is that some rainbow crystals or plants sticking to the rocks?
+On the upper area stood some pillars of rocks and weird-growing plants shaping like cocoon, and is that some rainbow crystals or plants sticking to the rocks?

 ---

-While Sena were doing squats, hands behind her head, Shania approached her with questions, "So, Ouroboros does training as well, huh?"
+While Sena were doing squats on the grassy area with no others in sight, hands behind her head, Shania approached her with questions, "So, Ouroboros does training as well, huh?"

-"You're...
+She stopped and turned to her, "You're...
 Uhh..."

 Stopping about 4 to 5 arm-length distance (about 3 meters) facing Sena, she reintroduce herself "Shania.
 Shania Reid.
 About your rescue mission.
 Ghondor and I are friends from the crib."

-"I don't know that word, 'crib'...
+Curiously, she asked, "I don't know that word, 'crib'...
 Does it mean you've known each other for a while?"

 "I guess you don't use that expression, huh?
 Why even use words?
 Feels like we're just talking at cross purposes."
-Despite Sena's curiosity and friendly tone, Shania clearly had a tone of impatience and jealousy.
+Her friendly tone ignites a furious remark.
+Shania could not help but see a neutral tone as an aggressive ones, targeted to belittle her; or maybe she's just impatience and jealous.
 She had no intention of providing a definition to satisfy her curiosity.

 "Uh...
 Sorry about that."